 DEREK FREESE DOCUMENTARY FUND

-GPFO is proud to manage the Derek Freese Documentary Fund (DFDF) which is given biennially to an independent filmmaker and provides up to $35,000 in finishing funds for a feature-length documentary film with a strong narrative.
+GPFO was proud to manage the Derek Freese Documentary Fund (DFDF) which has been given biennially to a US independent filmmaker and provides up to $35,000 in finishing funds for a feature-length documentary film with a strong narrative.

 The Derek Freese Film Foundation was created in 1997 to honor the memory of Derek Freese, an aspiring filmmaker who passed away two days after arriving in Hollywood to pursue his dream of making movies.

 Garry Winogrand: All Things are Photographable, the 2017 DFDF winner, is the first documentary film on the life and work of Garry Winogrand- the larger-than-life storyteller in pictures of America across three turbulent decades of the 20th century.
 Artist, iconoclast, man of his time.